Trust but Verify

 Author: Gurmit Dhaliwal, CEO

-Problems like this are made even more complicated when your workforce is located across multiple sites and potentially remote sites without a manager on site.
-Tracking to verify where employees are, where they are meant to be, or even if they show up can be a nightmare without automation of attendance tracking.
+Problems like this are made even more complicated when your workforce is located across multiple sites and potentially remote sites without a manager on hand.
+Tracking to verify where employees are, where they are meant to be, or if they even show up can be a nightmare without automation of attendance tracking.

 a) Minimize supervision effort – have real-time alerts of any missed check-ins, late check-ins, early check-outs, etc. to get real time updates on all shift statuses.
 This will dramatically reduce the need for supervisors to manually ensure all shifts are properly attended and will free up their time to focus on more important business needs.